elliele/scientific-computing-with-python/README.md

 # scientific-computing-with-python

- Exercise problems and solutions from freeCodeCamp
+Exercise problems and solutions from freeCodeCamp.